No9/coolamber/README.md

 A coolamber container is a reference implementation of how to integrate the new breed of single page applications (SPA) into a cohesive orchestration of application services.

-We believe the design maintains the flexibility and managability inherent in SPAs while providing the benefit of sharing certain cross cutting concerns to improve the development and deployment story.
+The design intends to maintain the flexibility and managability inherent in SPAs while providing the benefit of sharing certain cross cutting concerns to improve the development and deployment story.

-Application Layout
+Features
 ------------------
 From a general application architecture perspective coolamber provides the following infrastructure: